 Why do you personally think the Nordic countries are such leaders in sustainability and innovation?

-I think there are multitude of things that has made this possible.
+I think there are a multitude of things that have made this possible.
 Here is my personal reasoning in three points:

 Engineer mindset and education system – Our ancestors have lived in harsh environment and just to survive you had to be very practical, especially before electricity and technology.
 Nowadays we Finns are world famous of our free and high standard education system.
 There are no tuition fees at any level of education and in higher education you can even get financial aid from the government.
 Because of this we are generally very well educated.